lrc-se/aoc-2020/README.md

 ### Day 15

 ~~Part 2 uses a caching strategy similar to day 10, but Chrome's memory handling went haywire when I used a plain object, so I had to resort to a `Map` which appears to be almost twice as slow in Firefox.
 Bah.~~
-*Changed the cache to use a pre-allocated typed array instead, which was considerably faster.*
+*__Update:__ Changed the cache to use a pre-allocated typed array instead, which was considerably faster.*
 Since we're still in single-threaded mode the UI will freeze when computing part 2, so I've split the examples into sub buttons there and moved some code into the component.
 Performance varies greatly between browsers, but count on several seconds at the least.

 ### Day 16